laivial/dotfiles/README.md

 This dotfile repository provides me with a method to keep organized, up-to-date and never out of sync.

-I currently am running macOS 10.15 "Catalina".
-I currently use Homebrew for package management.
-All dotfiles are tailored to Homebrew, zsh, etc.
+I currently am running macOS 10.15 "Catalina", as well as Fedora 30 with a modified KDE desktop environment.
+I currently use Homebrew and YUM for package management.
+All dotfiles are tailored to Homebrew, YUM, KDE, zsh, etc.

 This repository will eventually contain color-schemes, command-line tools, environment configurations, fonts, and desktop customizations that make-up my personal OS environment.